 Yes.
 We encourage you to use your best judgment on what is best for your child when it comes to their comfort and what is appropriate.
 However, no babes in arms, please.

 Food and Drink

 Coffee, wine and soft drinks, as well as packaged snacks, are available before the opera and during intermissions in the lobby of the Judy Bayley Theatre.
-Members of the Bravo Circle, Encore Club, Operazzi and Opera Angels are invited to visit the Encore Lounge for libations before performances and during intermissions.
+Members of the Bravo Circle, Encore Club, Operazzi and Opera Angels are provided a pair of complementary coupons to exchange for refreshments at the lobby bar.
 Food and libations are available inside the Jazz Cabaret at The Smith Center.

 Parking/Access at Venues

 Convenient free parking is available in the covered parking lot north of the UNLV Judy Bayley Theatre.
 For directions and ticket information, check box-officetickets.com.
 The Smith Center offers free self-parking, as well as valet parking and special lot parking.
 For directions and parking fees, check thesmithcenter.com/show-tickets.
 Drop-off access is available at both theatre locations.